tc39/proposal-eventual-send/README.md

 to `q` and trap to `q`'s `unfulfilledHandler`.
 Although a shim could monkey patch the `Promise` constructor to provide an altered `resolve` function which does that, there are plenty of internal resolution steps that would bypass it.
-There is no way for a shim to detect that unfulfilled unhandled promise `p` has been resolved to unfulfilled handled `q` by one of these.
+There is no way for a shim to detect that unfulfilled undelegated promise `p` has been resolved to unfulfilled delegated `q` by one of these.
 Instead, the `foo` invocation will languish until a round trip fulfills `q`, thus
    * losing the benefits of promise pipelining,
    * arriving after messages that should have arrived after it.